Overview

 Mission

-The mission of the Music Business and Entertainment Industries Program is to prepare students for careers in the music business profession, specifically in the areas involving music publishing, the record business, music distribution, music copyright and music licensing.
-This is accomplished through courses focused on these topics.
+The mission of the Music Industry Program is to prepare students for careers in the music industry, specifically in the areas involving music publishing and the record business.

 Student Learning Outcomes

-- Students will demonstrate knowledge of the fundamentals of the recorded music industry, including how content is created, distributed, and marketed, and how recording agreements are structured.
+• Students will demonstrate knowledge of the fundamentals of the recorded music industry, including how content is created, distributed, and marketed.

-- Students will demonstrate knowledge of the fundamentals of music copyright and music licensing, including how it applies to musical works and sound recordings, copyright infringement, the length of copyright protection, and international treatment of music copyrights.
+• Students will demonstrate knowledge of the fundamentals of music copyright, including how it applies to musical works and sound recordings, copyright infringement, the length of copyright protection, and international treatment of music copyrights.